OlgaUtochka/FSDK_docs/doc/demo_programs/csharp/README.md

 To build the demo project in VisualStudio:

-* Create an empty C# console application;
+* Create an empty C# console application.
-* Add the source files of the demo to the project;
+* Add the source files of the demo to the project.
 * Add links to `FacerecCSharpWrapper.dll` and [OpenCvSharp3-AnyCPU](https://www.nuget.org/packages/OpenCvSharp3-AnyCPU).